 Aeolus

-Episode 7, "Aeolus," starts at about noon.
-With the morning hours having been narrated twice, time now moves forward more or less uninterrupted.
-Bloom shows up in this chapter, back in town from his visit to the cemetery, and somewhat later Stephen does too, in from the seashore, but the action does not center on them as in earlier chapters, and they never interact.
-As in Wandering Rocks three chapters later, the urban setting itself—the bustle around Sackville Street and inside the nearby newspaper offices—seems as important as the thoughts and feelings of the main characters.
-Amid all the bustle nothing really happens, except for a little mercantile enterprise on Bloom's part and a little artistic enterprise on Stephen's that both manage to seem inconsequential in context, though they are not.
+Episode 7, "Aeolus," starts at about noon with the intense urban bustle around Lower O'Connell (Sackville) Street, the "heart of the Hibernian metropolis," and continues in the newspaper offices on nearby Prince's Street.
+With the morning hours having been narrated twice, time now moves forward unilaterally.
+Bloom shows up in this chapter, back in town from his visit to the cemetery, and somewhat later Stephen does too, in from the seashore, but the action does not center on them as in earlier chapters, and the two never interact.
+Amid all the hum of activity nothing really happens, except for a little mercantile enterprise on Bloom's part and a little artistic enterprise on Stephen's, both of which manage to seem inconsequential though they are not.
 The resulting sense of busy stasis is heightened by an underlying allusion to the Homeric story of winds driving Odysseus' ships nearly home and then back out to sea again.
 This buried literary analogue generates numerous verbal figures of wind and frustrated journeying.
-It also resonates with two major thematic preoccupations in the chapter: the art of rhetoric, and the sense of futility in Dublin, capital city of an imperial property.
+It also resonates with two major thematic preoccupations in the chapter: the art of rhetoric, and the sense of futility in Dublin, capital city of an imperial holding.

 John Hunt 2020